d3/d3-color/README.md

 <a name="interpolateCubehelixGamma" href="#interpolateCubehelixGamma">#</a> <b>interpolateCubehelixGamma</b>(<i>gamma</i>)

 Returns a Cubehelix color space interpolator factory using the specified *gamma*.
+A gamma value less than one emphasizes low intensity values, while a gamma value greater than one emphasizes high intensity values.
 For example:

 ```js
 var i = interpolateCubehelixGamma(1.5)("red", "blue");